mhshamim/Game-of-Pods/Tyro/README.md

 ### Namespace

-namspace called 'development' has already been created.
+namspace called `development` has already been created.
 Inspect it.

 ```sh
 master $ kubectl get ns